qnap-dev/qnap-qiot-sdks/projects/AWSGreengrass-Integration-Scenarios/Greengrass_device_QIoT_QuAI/README.md

 ![](./images/step3.png)

-5. Prepare below 3 subscriptions list
+5. Prepare following 3 subscriptions lists
   - Greengrass Device to SendGGImageToQIoT:9 Lambda for Image Prediction
   - QIoTIntegration Lambda function to IoT Cloud for upload predicted image to S3 Bucket
-  - Greengrass Device to QIoTIntegration:16 Lmabda for republish QIoT predcited message to  AWS Greengrass then to AWS Cloud.
+  - Greengrass Device to QIoTIntegration:16 Lambda for republish QIoT predcited message to  AWS Greengrass then to AWS Cloud.

   Please refer the following image for these 3 subscriptions list source, destination and topic details